 Alongside this, tailor your degree to include topics which interested you in earlier years.
 Specialised topic modules allow you to choose from a menu of different research topics so you can focus more on your areas of interest.
 Areas such as motor control and neuro-rehabilitation, exercise and psychological health and exercise medicine, health and nutrition, stem cells, neurodegeneration, and cellular cardiology.

-Advanced skills - Students attend a series of compulsory and optional units designed to provide scaffolding and support for their capstone research experience.
-They will develop and utilise the research, employability and 4th Industrial Revolution skills required both for their capstone project and for the workplace.
-Students select the units which develop the key skills and attributes required for their individual capstone project and/or future employment.
-The assignments for this module provide further scaffolding and support for the creation of their capstone project.
+Advanced Skills (20 credits) - You’ll attend a series of compulsory and optional units designed to provide scaffolding and support for their capstone research experience.
+This will develop and utilise your research, employability and 4th Industrial Revolution skills required both for the capstone project and for the workplace.
+You’ll select the units which develop key skills and attributes required for your individual capstone project and/or future employment.
+The assignments for this module provide further scaffolding and support for the creation of your capstone project.

-Capstone research project - Students will design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to human physiology, physical activity or health.
+Capstone Research Project (40 credits) - You’ll design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to human physiology, physical activity or health.
 This project could be one of many formats including scientific research, public engagement, grand challenges report, or the development of educational resources.
-Students will apply knowledge and skills gained in earlier years of their programme, acquire new knowledge and understanding, and develop new research and employability skills.
-On completion, they will communicate the outcomes or outputs of their project in different ways to a variety of audiences.
+This will allow you to apply knowledge and skills gained in earlier years of the programme, acquire new understanding, and develop new research and employability skills.
+You’ll communicate the outcomes or outputs of your project in different ways to a variety of audiences.
 Students may choose the capstone project or format of interest to them, being mentored by one of the leading academics in that field of study.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.